 - Dental malpractice that resulted in a major injury or death

 - Birth trauma such as cerebral palsy or HIE brain injury

 Medical malpractice is something should be taken very seriously.
 We all depend on healthcare providers to keep us healthy and safe while we’re in their care.
 Their “care” shouldn’t traumatize, harm, or kill you or anyone you love.
 You and your family deserve justice, and that healthcare provider should compensate you and your family for your losses.

-If you believe you or someone in your family has been the victim of medical malpractice, contact a personal injury attorney immediately.
+If you believe you or someone in your family has been the victim of medical malpractice, contact a lawyer immediately.
 You may have a case that compensates you for your suffering and your loss.